ntai/wce-triage-v2/README.md

 For the operation of WCE, there are 4 categories of computers involved.

 1. **Desktop client** - this is the product we produce
-2. **Triage app** - this is a standalone USB stick that the desktop client uses for running Triage app.
+2. **Triaging computer** - this is a computer being triageed by Triage app.
+The computer will be a desktop client when it passes the test, repaired or salvaged.
 3. **Network Server** - this is a Ubuntu/Linux server that is capable of running Triage app on PXE booted client over network, and thus allows PXE booted Desktop clients to install the disk image over network.
 4. **Workstation** - this is a Ubuntu/Linux desktop that is used for authoring WCE contents and disk images.
 The workstation is also a Network Server as well.
 This allows us to check out the disk image created immediately by connecting a desktop client to the workstation.